burlachenkok/burlachenkok.github.io/_posts/2021-12-22-Courses-at-Stanford-not-relative-to-AI.md

 published: true
 ---

-This is a post about the catalog of courses at Stanford relative to creating various systems with leveraging science and engineering from various fields.
+This is a post about the catalog of courses at Stanford relative to creating various systems by leveraging science and engineering from various fields.

 ---

 [Stanford University](https://www.stanford.edu/) provides various courses regarding constructing and tackling different mathematical models for constructing engineering systems.
 Some of them with personal bias are listed below.
-They do not have AI prefix or suffix in it.
+They do not have an AI prefix or suffix in it.

-Nevertheless, it's upgradable to basic Machine Learning with one (not easy) step: You localize heuristic and replace it with ML data-driven approach.
+Nevertheless, it's upgradable to basic Machine Learning with one (not easy) step: You localize the heuristic and replace it with ML data-driven approach.
 You can for sure do this if the methodology is not rigorous.
 But in fact, sometimes, people do it even if the methodology is rigorous, but computation is enormous.

 | **Course Number**  | **Course Name**  | **Slides or Notes**  | **Videos**  |
 |---|---|---|---|